dev1-dev2/python-name-mangling-bug/README.md

 ## SUMMARY

+Impossible to get an attribute value by its mangled name with described conditions.

 An incorrect message is generated when a protected instance field is accessed from an instance of another class.
 It does not matter whether the object was created inside the object as a local variable of the method (`a = A(), unittest`), assigned to an instance field (`self.a = A()`), or the object from which the method is called inherited